 Fires caused by cigarettes are a huge concern in the UK.
 According to the London Fire Brigade, smoking is the most common cause of fire fatalities.

-To pass the test, one places a lit cigarette along the crevice of a test rig created out of fabrics.
+To pass the test, one places a lit cigarette along the crevice of a test rig created out of Textiles.
 The cigarette burns for its entire length.

 If the rig doesn’t catch alight or smoulder, the material passes the test and it's time for you to use the second test.